Signs You Have Adrenal Fatigue

-This time of year we can start to have a health dip and a seemingly unrelated series of symptoms such as those above plus feeling light-headed on standing up, finding it difficult to concentrate, having problems with digestion and a series of coughs and colds could be related to adrenal fatigue.
+A seemingly unrelated series of symptoms such as low libido, feeling light-headed on standing up, finding it difficult to concentrate, having problems with digestion and a series of coughs and colds could be related to adrenal fatigue.

 This whole series of non-specific symptoms has been named the 21st century disease, and it’s become so commonplace it has been recognised by the World Health Organisation.